roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

-I did not visit the funeral, of course.
+I had not visited the funeral, of course.
 There was selective mutism also, however, above all, I was scared.
 Scared to observe the contour of her smile not in the middle of my unblurred view but fitted within the black portrait frame.
 She will not come back.
 Nor she will remain next to me.
 Whereas saying we should stay together forever...